Image

 A person who clutters may be unaware of any difficulty.
 A parent, manager or colleague who finds it hard to understand them might suggest they get help.

 Speech & language therapists who specialise in stammering can also support people who clutter.
 So, if you or your child clutters, contact your local NHS speech & language therapy service.
-See Adult Stammering Therapy & Courses and Children's Stammering Therapy & Courses to find out how.
+See One-to-one Adult Speech & Language Therapy and Children's Stammering Therapy & Courses to find out how.

 Paying for private therapy is another option.
 Go to the Association of Speech & Language Therapists in Independent Practice website to find something near you.